Green-Software-Foundation/patterns/patterns/Scale down Kubernetes workloads, out of office hours.md

 TBD

 ## Intent
-For Business Applications running on Kubernetes (Deployments, StatefulSets): Scale down (to Zero or a minimum value), out of office hours (night & weekends), to reduce  their carbon emissions
+For Business Applications running on Kubernetes: Scale down (to Zero or a minimum value), out of office hours (night & weekends), to reduce their carbon emissions

 ## Tags
 Cloud, Deployment, Kubernetes ; for Cloud Engineers; Medium complexity

 ## Problem
-In order to reduce carbon emissions (and costs), Dev&Test environments (Kubernetes clusters) can shut down node(VMs) out of office hours (e.g at night & during weekends). --> thereby, optimization is implemented at the cluster level.
+In order to reduce carbon emissions (and costs), Dev&Test environments (Kubernetes clusters) can shut down nodes (VMs) out of office hours (e.g at night & during weekends). --> thereby, optimization is implemented at the cluster level.

 For production clusters, where nodes need to stay up and running: optimization needs to be implemented at the application level (Deployment, StatefulSet)

 ## Solution
- Scale down Kubernetes workloads (Deployments, StatefulSets) based on time (out of office hours)
+ Scale down Kubernetes applications  (Deployments, StatefulSets) based on time (out of office hours).

+ The scaled down Kubernetes resources can be selected using Labels & Annotations.

 ## SCI Impact
 `SCI = (E * I) + M per R`